p4-mapreduce

 stopping mapreduce ...

-killing mapreduce master ...
+killing mapreduce manager ...

 killing mapreduce worker ...